lukaskubanek/OrderedDictionary/README.md

 This is a lightweight implementation of an ordered dictionary data structure in Swift packed into a µframework.

-`OrderedDictioary` is an immutable generic collection which combines the features of `Dictionary` and `Array`.
+`OrderedDictionary` is an immutable generic collection which combines the features of `Dictionary` and `Array`.
 Like `Dictionary` it stores key-value pairs and maps the keys to values.
 Additionally these pairs are sorted by zero-based integer index like in `Array`.
 The `OrderedDictionary` provides similar APIs to the collections from the Swift standard library and allows accessing the content by keys or indexes.

 Internally `OrderedDictionary` uses a backing store composed of an instance of `Dictionary` for storing the key-value pairs and an instance of `Array` for managing the ordered keys.